 A GSD’s innate instinct to guard and protect mean that they can act aggressive.
-German Shepherds naturally become protective as adolescents.
+This breed naturally becomes protective as adolescents.
 This is fine when necessary, but not so when it gets out of hand.

 Basic training results in a well-behaved and manageable GSD.